urbanopt/urbanopt.github.io/getting_started/getting_started.md

         <p> Since the DiTTo Reader and OpenDSS functionality is written in Python, additional dependencies will need to be installed if you wish to use this workflow.
 Run the <strong>uo install_python</strong> command to install Python and all required dependencies.
       </p>
       </div>
-      <p>Once you have installed Python and urbanopt-ditto-reader, you can use the <code>opendss</code> CLI command to access the OpenDSS functionality.
+      <p>Once you have installed Python and Python-related dependencies with the <code>uo install_python</code> command, you can use the <code>opendss</code> CLI command to access the OpenDSS functionality.
 You can use the <code>opendss</code> CLI command after you have run the scenario (using a FeatureFile that contains a fully-connected electrical network) and post-process the general results with the <code>--default</code> post-processor.
 The OpenDSS workflow will use these results files in the processing.</p>
       <p>Watch the <a href="https://urbanopt-tutorial.s3.amazonaws.com/videos/09_UO_opendss_workflow.mp4" target="_blank" class="bold">OpenDSS Workflow Tutorial Video</a>.</p>
       <h3>Step-by-Step of the entire OpenDSS-enabled workflow:</h3>
       <ol class="t">